DNA Test Disproves Woman’s Claim to be Salvador Dalí’s Daughter

 The Secret Daughter of Salvador Dalí?

 This controversial case began five years ago when Pilar Abel launched a case against the Gala-Dalí Foundation which controls the late artist’s estate.
 Ms. Abel is a fortune teller from Girona, Spain , who reads tarot cards, and she claimed that Dalí was her biological father .
 If she could prove her claims she would have been eligible for a portion of his estate, which is estimated to be worth about $130 million.
+That would have been a great payday for probably the best ancestry DNA test result in quite some time.

 Ms. Abel’s mother had worked in Cadaqués at an estate owned by the Dalí’s family.
 She asserted that her mother had an affair with the painter, despite being married.
 Ms. Abel’s mother allegedly became pregnant as a result of this relationship but kept it a secret.
 In 2017 the court ordered that “hair, nail, and bone samples were taken to support Pilar Abel’s contention that the artist was her father” reports The Guardian .